 ACRA has affirmed the following ratings to the Republic of Belarus (hereinafter, Belarus, or the country) under the international scale:

-The sovereign credit ratings are support by the high quality of the country’s human capital, which is based on high life expectancy and education levels.
+The sovereign credit ratings are supported by the high quality of the country’s human capital, which is based on high life expectancy and education levels.
 The UN-calculated index of education quality puts Belarus significantly higher than comparable countries.
 According to the UN, public spending on education amounted to 4.8% of GDP in 2017, exceeding the world average of 4.1%.

 Negative modifiers are the following:

 ACRA has lowered the country’s Indicative credit rating by two notches based on the abovementioned modifiers.
 ACRA has assigned a Final credit rating of B+.
 There are no extraordinary factors that could adjust the Final credit rating.
 As such, the Final credit rating remains at B+.

 The sovereign credit ratings have been assigned to the Republic of Belarus under the international scale based on the Methodology for Credit Rating Assignment to Sovereign Entities under the International Scale and the Key Concepts Used by the Analytical Credit Rating Agency Within the Scope of Its Rating Activities.

 The sovereign credit ratings of the Republic of Belarus were published by ACRA for the first time on February 20, 2020.
 The sovereign credit ratings and their outlook are expected to be revised within 182 days following the publication date of this press release as per the Calendar of planned sovereign credit rating revisions and publications.